miket7f/miket7f.github.io/pages/E Circuits Overview.md

 - light and infrared wavelengths
 - gas compositions

-Our microcontroller communicates with the sensors via a bus protocol, which we will also learn about in a later level.
+In the chapter about sensors, we will explore:
+- First, the **Gyroscope**, including its functional principle, how it determines orientation, key parameters for selection, and the importance of calibration.
+- Next, we will move on to the **Accelerometer**.
+Similar to the gyroscope, we will cover its operational principles and key considerations for use.
+- Following that, we will examine the implementation of the **BMI088** into our flight computer, which combines both a gyroscope and accelerometer into a single package.
+- Then, we will delve into **Barometers**, specifically studying the BMP388 and focusing on concepts like oversampling and the IIR filter.
+- Afterward, we will explore the **Voltmeter** and its application in our flight computer.
+- Finally, we will consider **Additional Sensors**.
+This lecture includes other helpful sensors such as the magnetometer, GNSS receiver, and more.

 #### Outputs
-The flight computer's outputs are like the limbs the muscles of our body.
-With them we can intervene in our environment.
+The flight computer's outputs are like the limbs or muscles of our body.
+With them, we can intervene in our environment.
 For model rocketry, we can subdivide them into:
-- pyro channels
-- indicators
+- Flight data storage
-- and servo control
+- Indicators
+- Pyro Channels
+- And, Actuators

-These outputs are controlled by the microcontroller and the instructions of when the microcontroller should control which outputs are set in the program we uploaded.
+These outputs are controlled by the microcontroller.
+The instructions of when the microcontroller should control which outputs are set in the program we uploaded.
 Most of the decisions will be based on the sensory readings.

+In the chapter on outputs, we will explore:
+First, **Flight Data Storage.** After performing model rocket flights, we want to be able to analyze them to identify potential problems or assess the rocket's performance.
+To do so, we must access the flight's sensor data and the microcontroller's decisions.
+Currently, all flight data is lost immediately, so we must store our flight data using SD cards or flash memory chips.

+Next, we will move on to **Indicators.** These visually represent flight states or current errors to the user through LEDs, speakers, or displays.

-Pyro channels are needed to ignite model rocket engines and to trigger heating wires.
-With heating wires, we can, in turn, control various mechanisms, such as landing legs, air brakes, and the deployment of our parachute.
+Following that, we will delve into **Pyro Channels.** Pyro channels are needed to ignite model rocket engines and trigger heating wires.
+With heating wires, we can control various mechanisms, such as landing legs, air brakes, and the deployment of our parachute.

-Indicators, visually represent flight states or current errors to the user by the means of LEDs, speakers, or displays.

-And servo control is needed to steer our thrust vector control system (TVC) to actively stabilize our rocket.
+Finally, we will consider **Actuators**, specifically the servo motor needed to steer our thrust vector control system (TVC).

 #### Telemetry
-Another way of communicating with the user, is by the means of telemetry.
+Another way of communicating with the user is by means of telemetry.
 Telemetry is the transmission of data through the air.
 The transmission can occur in both ways.

 So, the rocket could send us live flight data, such as altitude and orientation.
-While, we could send the rocket commands to change the flight settings, to initiate the countdown, or to abort mid-flight.
+While we could send the rocket commands to change the flight settings, initiate the countdown, or abort mid-flight.

-There are many ways of making such a communication possible, such as through Bluetooth, Wi-Fi, and radio communication.
+There are many ways of making such communication possible, such as through Bluetooth, Wi-Fi, and radio communication.

 #### Summary
-Every flight computer system can be divided into sub-units that must perform certain tasks.
+We can divide every flight computer system into sub-units that must perform certain tasks.

-Input voltage must be regulated by the power management unit to supply all the other sub-units with power.
+The flight computer must regulate the input voltage in the power management unit to supply all the other sub-units with power.

-The microcontroller is a mini computer that features input/output peripherals, which we can program to read out sensor data and to control our outputs.
+The microcontroller is a mini-computer featuring input/output peripherals, which we can program to communicate with sensors and control outputs.

-Sensors are our sensory organs with which the rocket knows its current state or with which it can record valuable scientific data, while outputs are similar to our muscles with which we can intervene in our environment.
+Sensors are our sensory organs with which the rocket knows its current state or with which it can record valuable scientific data.
+Outputs are similar to our muscles, with which we can intervene in our environment.

-And finally, there's telemetry with which we can control our flight computer from afar and receive valuable information mid-flight.
+And finally, telemetry enables us to control our flight computer from afar and receive valuable information mid-flight.

+The next section of this course is about to begin, so buckle up and get ready to design the circuits for our flight computer.
+It’s essential to have a clear grasp of the fundamentals we’ve covered so far, as these concepts will underpin the more advanced topics we will explore.
+If there are any areas where you need more clarity, now is the time to review them.
+Understanding these basics thoroughly will be crucial as we move forward.